anbox-cloud/discourse-docs/howto/port/install-as-system-app.md

 ...
 ```

-Then build and sign the application alongside with other Android applications when building your Android image or sign it with [Android Studio](https://developer.android.com/studio/publish/app-signing).
-For the latter, the system platform key is not required and you can use the keys that are generated from Android Studio to sign the application.
+Then build and sign the application alongside with other Android applications when building your Android image.
+Alternatively, sign it with [Android Studio](https://developer.android.com/studio/publish/app-signing).
+This method does not require the system platform key.
+Instead, you can use the keys that are generated from Android Studio to sign the application.

 ### Create an addon

-By creating an addon and invoking the `aam install-system-app` command in a `pre-start` hook, the signed APK can be installed as a system app in the Android container.
+To install the signed APK as a system app in the Android container, create an addon and invoke the `aam install-system-app` command in a `pre-start` hook.

-Following the [tutorial](https://discourse.ubuntu.com/t/creating-an-addon/25284) and create the basic layout of an addon, which has a manifest.yaml file and hooks folder prepared in advance.
-Assumed that the APK file is named `app.apk`, place the APK into the addon folder and create a `pre-start` hook with the following content.
+Follow the [tutorial](https://discourse.ubuntu.com/t/creating-an-addon/25284) to create the basic layout of an addon, with a `manifest.yaml` file and a `hooks` folder.
+Place the APK into the addon folder and create a `pre-start` hook with the following content (assuming that the APK file is named `app.apk`):

 ```bash
 #!/bin/bash -ex